SparkyOfficial/pytradepath/GITHUB_ACTIONS.md

 If the publish workflow fails:

-1. Check that your PYPI_API_TOKEN secret is correctly set
+1. Verify that the trusted publisher is correctly configured on PyPI
-2. Verify that the package builds correctly locally
+2. Check that the workflow file path matches exactly
+3. Ensure you're using the `pypa/gh-action-pypi-publish` action
-3. Check the workflow logs for specific error messages
+4. Check the workflow logs for specific error messages

+## Removing API token

+Since we're using OIDC, you can remove the `PYPI_API_TOKEN` secret from your repository settings if you previously added it.